catalystneuro/spikeinterface_cloud/README.md

 The job submission must include the function arguments, which are passed and ENV vars to the running container.
 See [examples](https://github.com/catalystneuro/spikeinterface_cloud/tree/main/examples) of how to submit jobs with Python scripts.

+# Debugging AWS Batch

+AWS Batch uses a series of other AWS services under the hood.
+If something doesn't work as expected (e.g. a job gets stuck as RUNNABLE), there are several places to find the possible causes of failure:
+- AWS Batch > Jobs > specific-job-details
+- EC2 > Auto Scaling groups > specific-asg-details
+- EC2 > Instances > specific-instance-details > Monitoring
+- CloudTrail > Event history

 # Useful refs: